 My children love instant crafts––ones that are quick to take form and shape and keep their beautiful creative spirit flowing.
 When they make things that require drying time (glue especially), I see the little light of excitement dwindle slightly.

 They want to keep going and their excitement fades while trying to find something to do in the meantime.

 Who can blame them!?
 I myself have felt that way many times.

 Flower pounding doesn’t require any waiting before seeing wonderful botanical prints.
-And my kids just love this because it’s such a fun activity.
+And my kids just love this because it’s such a fun, hands-on activity.

 It’s also one of those treasured activities you can use as an excuse to go on a nature walk searching for leaves and flowers to collect beforehand.

 - A piece of calico fabric ~ we recycled a drawstring bag.

 - Prep your fabric